xtimbeau/sourcoise/README.md

     folder where `mon_script.r` is.
 Then, the code is resusable anywhere in the project or elsewhere.
-Note that it is done with simple copy of source scripts and does not compare to a common code called in many situation, which involves another approach (a package for instance).
+Note that it is done with simple copy of source scripts and does not compare to a common code called in many situation, which involves another approach (a package and functions for instance).

 5. This provides an embryo of reproducibility by designating the script that produces the data and thus allowing to complement the code chunk with a reference to reproduce it.
-It is possible to propose the code to be downloaded in the qmd, for instance.
+It is possible to propose the code to be downloaded in the qmd.

 ## Coming soon